CODEMASTER-ABDULLAH-92/nodemailer_complete_setup/README.md

-# 🚀 NordMiller Complete Setup
+# 🚀 NodeMailer Complete Setup

 A sleek **full-stack contact form** with React frontend & Node.js backend using Nodemailer + Gmail SMTP.
 Easy to set up, secure, and stylish!